 If you are an absentee owner at 31 December, you must tell us before 15 January of the following year using our Absentee Owner Notification Portal.

 Once you have notified us that you are an absentee owner, your land tax assessments will include the absentee owner surcharge.
-Further, we will assume that your absentee owner status is current until you tell us otherwise.
+We assume that your absentee owner status is current until you tell us otherwise.

 Failing to tell us you are an absentee owner is a notification default under the Taxation Administration Act 1997.
-When this happens, you will be liable for penalty tax on the surcharge amount assessed, in accordance with our Revenue Ruling on penalty tax and interest.
+When this happens, you are liable for penalty tax on the surcharge amount assessed in accordance with our Revenue Ruling on penalty tax and interest.
 This may be penalty tax of:

 Changes to your absentee owner status